 Make Sure Nothing Has Shifted in Transit

-Make sure your Rain Gauge is clear of the Anemometer and Wind Vane, and didn’t shift during assembly.
+Make sure your Rain Gauge is clear of the Anemometer and Wind Vane and did not shift during assembly.

 Mount 5M Above Ground

-Ensure the Weather Instrument Cluster is set up in an area with unobstructed air flow and attached to a mast more than 5 m above the ground.
+Ensure the Weather Instrument Cluster is set up in an area with unobstructed air flow and is attached to a mast more than 5 meters above the ground.
 This is to avoid boundary effects and record accurate measurements.

 Is Everything Standing Straight?

-Ensure the whole thing is plumb (standing up straight), you’ll tie a string with a weight on it to the top of the Wind Vane arm, then adjust the mast until it’s parallel with the string.
-Or, simply place a bubble level on top of the Rain Gauge.
+Ensure the whole thing is plumb (standing up straight).
+To do this, tie a string with a weight on it to the top of the Wind Vane arm, then adjust the mast until it is parallel with the string.
+You can also simply place a bubble level on top of the Rain Gauge.